Azdaroth/Azdaroth.github.io/work-with-me/index.md

 [Read about my experience &rarr;]({{ '/about/' | relative_url }})

+## How we work together

+We work from shared evidence and keep important decisions in writing.
+Each piece of work has a clear owner, and we agree which decisions and implementation responsibilities I take on and which stay with you or your team.
+Scheduled working sessions and progress reviews keep us aligned; between them, we use written updates to move the work forward.

 ## From first conversation to working together

 1. **Discuss the situation.** We explore what you need, what you have tried and whether I’m a useful fit.